 Being grateful benefits your life in all areas, including your physical, mental and spiritual wellbeing.

 Get healthier and happier with gratitude now!
 First, what’s gratitude?
-Gratitude is showing appreciation for what’s in your life and being thankful.
+It’s showing appreciation for what’s in your life and being thankful.
 You’re familiar with giving thanks at Thanksgiving, right?
 Well, research shows that expressing gratitude daily can positively impact your health and happiness.
 Being grateful benefits your physical, mental and spiritual wellbeing.
-Practice expressing gratitude with these helpful tips…
+Start practicing with these helpful tips…

 Benefits of Gratitude

 You instantly feel happier when you shift your focus from being frustrated with what you lack to being grateful for what you have.

 Harvard Health says, “In positive psychology research, gratitude is strongly and consistently associated with greater happiness.
 Gratitude helps people feel more positive emotions, relish good experiences, improve their health, deal with adversity, and build strong relationships.”
 “It is not happiness that brings us gratitude.
 It is gratitude that brings us happiness.” — Unknown.

 This simple practice of expressing appreciation can completely transform your attitude.
 Keeping a gratitude journal shifts your focus from any problems you’re dealing with to more positive areas of your life.
 It helps you get perspective and recognize the “good stuff.”